 If you have been involved in an incident with an uninsured driver, please click here to read more.

-Depending on what your insurance policy says will ultimately reveal whether you need to report accidents to your insurance company even if you do not intend to make a claim against your policy.
-As previously stated there is no one time limit for reporting the accident to your insurance.
-Again a look at your policy may provide the answer you are looking for.
+Depending on what your insurance policy says will ultimately reveal whether you need to report accidents to your insurance company even if you do not intend to make road traffic accident claims against your policy.
+If you’re asking ‘how long do I have to report a car accident to my insurance company in the UK?’, as previously stated there is no one time limit for reporting the accident to your insurance.
+Again, a look at your policy may provide the answer you are looking for.

-If you have been involved in a car accident and wish to make a claim, there are two categories of damages which could be evaluated and taken into consideration.
+Now we have answered the question of ‘how long do I have to report a car accident to my insurance company in the UK?’, you might want to move on to the financial aspect of your claim.
+If you have been involved in a car accident and wish to make a claim within three years of the date of the accident or date of knowledge, there are two categories of damages which could be evaluated and taken into consideration.
 These are known as General Damages and Special Damages.
 If you have experienced physical injury or psychological trauma after an accident, this will fall under the category of General Damages.
 Special Damages refer to the loss of finances after an accident, and in this section, it shall outline various ways a road traffic accident could cause a financial loss.